History of the Gaza Strip: 2023–2025: Gaza war

 After the outbreak of the Gaza war in 2023, there has been a renewed campaign to return Israeli settlers to Gush Katif, including Hanan Ben Ari singing "We return to Gush Katif" to Israeli troops.
 On 19 January 2025, a ceasefire between Israel and Hamas took effect.
 It lasted until 18 March, when Israel launched a surprise attack.

 On 5 February 2025, in a joint press conference with Benjamin Netanyahu, US president Donald Trump asserted that the US would "take over the Gaza Strip, we'll own it."
 The remark sparked discussions regarding US policy in the region.
 The following day, Trump said the proposed transfer of Gaza would happen after the conclusion of the war and the resettlement of population elsewhere.

 The Gaza war has caused widespread destruction, a humanitarian crisis, and an ongoing famine in the Gaza Strip.
 Most of the population was forcibly displaced.
 Several human rights organizations such as Amnesty International and B'Tselem, various genocide studies and international law scholars, and other experts say that a genocide is taking place in Gaza, although some dispute this.
 In September 2025 a United Nations commission of inquiry concluded that there are reasonable grounds to conclude that four of the five genocidal acts defined under international law have been carried by Israel against Palestinians in Gaza.
 Since the start of the war, over 60,000 Palestinians in Gaza have been killed, almost half of them women and children, and more than 148,000 injured.
 A study in The Lancet estimated 64,260 deaths in Gaza from traumatic injuries by June 2024, while noting a potentially larger death toll when "indirect" deaths are included.
 As of May 2025, a comparable figure for traumatic injury deaths would be 93,000 (77,000 to 109,000), representing 4–5% of Gaza's pre-war population.

+2025–present: Gaza peace plan and Resolution 2803

+In October 2025, Israel and Hamas accepted the first phase of the Gaza peace plan resulting in the cessation of hostilities in the Gaza War and a partial Israeli withdrawal from the Gaza Strip.
+In the second phase of the plan it is envisioned that an International Stabilization Force be deployed in the Gaza Strip and a Board of Peace and National Committee for the Administration of Gaza be established to administer the Gaza Strip for a transitional period, before turning over governance to a reformed Palestinian Authority.